Texas

 Eudaimonia operates a men’s sober living apartment community in North Central Austin with furnished one‑ and two‑bedroom units.
 The site lists 24/7 staffing, a gated entrance, and amenities such as Wi‑Fi, cable, pool, fitness center, community and media spaces, and select pet‑friendly options.

-Eudaimonia describes a three‑tier staffing model (resident managers, resident care advocates, program coordinators), routine drug/alcohol testing, sober coaching, and group sessions.
+Eudaimonia describes a three‑tier staffing model (resident managers, resident care advocates, program coordinators), routine drug testing and other screening, sober coaching, and group sessions.
 The program rewards milestones with added privileges and can be paired with outpatient treatment.

 Published options range from shared “Retreat” or “Original Bunk” units to “Two‑Man Suite,” pet‑friendly units, and private suites; prices shown on the men’s page begin at $575/month and scale with privacy and features.